About Our Chamber & Events

 2022 Town of Fort Kent Christmas Tree Lighting: Nov.
 26, 2022

 At the end of the Chamber’s fiscal year, in the beginning of the new calendar year, the Board of Directors hosts the Greater Fort Kent Area Chamber of Commerce Annual Meeting – either as an evening dinner and networking event or live-streamed online.

 This event is an opportunity to celebrate all our successes over the past year and express our gratitude to everyone present for their support.

 This is also the moment where we welcome new board members and officers to their new positions and give out awards to outstanding Chamber Members.
-The Fort Kent community also uses this venue to announce their annual Greater Fort Kent Citizen of the Year.
+The Greater Fort Kent community also uses this venue to announce their annual Greater Fort Kent Citizen of the Year.

 …AND SO MUCH MORE!